Providing Divorce Mediation Services Throughout California

 Want to know more creative ways to eliminate your spousal support?
 Schedule your free video consultation with Families First Mediation.

-For example: One spouse makes $10,000 while the other earns $4,000.
-Now subtract 2400 (60%) from the higher earner’s $4,000 (40%).
-The spousal support award will be $1600.
+Example: One spouse makes $10,000 while the other earns $4,000.
+By subtracting $2400 (60%) from high earner’s $4,000 (40%), the spousal support will be $1600.

 • You prove your spouse’s remarriage or cohabitation.